dmbarbour/wikilon/docs/ApplicationModel.md

 ## Robotic Reflection, Metaprogramming, and Maintenance

-Awelon Object (AO) lacks any *direct* mechanism for reflection on the dictionary.
+Awelon Object (AO) lacks a direct mechanism for reflection on the dictionary.

-However, it is feasible to model reflection indirectly, e.g. by automatically maintaining dictionary words depending on other words in the dictionary.
-In the general case, we could maintain a word that contains a complete copy of our dictionary as an association list.
-However, fine-grained reflection is far more likely to be cache-friendly, allowing us to track which queries we depend upon.

-This *robotic reflection* is itself a dictionary application, and may be guided by the dictionary.
-Consider one potential representation of this guidance:

-        @foo.def [{&auto}]%(computed foo definition here)
-        @foo [[{%foo.make}]{&make}%]%{%foo.def}

-The *make* attribute receives an argument, a make rule.
-The definition must be a simple redirect to the make target.
-Our host applies the rule to construct the target.
-The target carries the *auto* attribute, to support trivial filtering from an AODict export and represents implicit permission to recompute.
-The separation of `foo` and `foo.def` conveniently leaves an obvious hole in the dictionary when the target is filtered (e.g. so we can infer the type of `foo.def` from usage, even if we haven't computed it).

-The above is a reasonable representation by several heuristics.
-But I'm not committed to it.
-It seems worthwhile to explore alternatives that, for example, easily maintain multiple words from a single declaration.
+Reflection has severe disadvantages.
+It tends to entangle behavior without obvious or current relationships between them.
+Rather than directly implementing reflection, I'd prefer to model first-class values, objects, and collections thereof over which we can explicitly model reflection.
+As an extreme case, it is feasible to model an AO dictionary as an object within an AO dictionary.

+However, when reflection is convenient, we can model it as a dictionary application - either as part of an IDE, or as an autonomous software agent.
+The latter case is similar to the 'bots' people script to write wikis, except that we maybe can push most of the scripting into the dictionary itself.
+A trivial bot might periodically scan our dictionary and rebuild a `category:foo` word that lists all the words attributed with `[{&category:foo}]%`.
+More sophisticated bots might be guided by attributes or annotations to automatically apply user-defined functions to the dictionary.

+Standardizing reflection could mitigate the code bloat.
+We would be able to delete automatically defined words upon export and regenerate them on import.
+However, before I'm willing to standardize, we'll need to discover a model for reflection that is very simple, extensible, deterministic, and incremental-update friendly.

 ## Purity of Dictionary Applications